Loading...

 Teaching activities

-Of the chemical subjects, department covers the teaching of General and Inorganic Chemistry as a theoretical bases of all chemical subjects.
-It deals with chemistry of elements and their compounds with the focus in their application in pharmacy (Medicinal Chemistry) and medicine.
-The teaching of Organic Chemistry covers the basic principles of organic chemistry and the structure of organic compounds.
-The basic mechanisms of chemical reactions, their relationship to the functional chemical group is a part of this subject as well.
-Teaching of physical and chemical properties of organic compounds and their spectral identification are also provided by this subject.
-Of the Physical Chemistry, the physical properties of chemical systems and laws of chemical processes are the principal phenomenons covered by this subject.
+From the field of chemistry, the department covers the teaching of General and Inorganic Chemistry as theoretical bases of all chemical subjects.
+It deals with the chemistry of elements and their compounds with the focus on their application in pharmacy and medicine.
+The teaching of Organic Chemistry covers the basic principles of organic chemistry, the structure of organic compounds, the basic mechanisms of chemical reactions, the relationships of functional chemical groups, their impact on the physicochemical properties of organic substances, and their spectral identification.
+Physical properties of chemical systems and laws of chemical processes are the principal phenomenons covered by Physical Chemistry.
 It deals with thermodynamics, electrochemistry, chemical kinetics and colloid chemistry.
-Analytical Chemistry is focused to the identification and quantification of chemical compounds by the methods of microanalysis, classical and modern instrumental analysis.
-Pharmaceutical (Medicinal) Chemistry provides the teaching the designs and synthesis of pharmaceuticals, the principles and methods involved in the study of their chemical properties as well as relationship between the chemical structure of pharmaceuticals and their effect to the human body.
-Drug Analysis serves students to obtain practical skills using analytical methods that are used for pharmaceuticals and drug assessment in accordance with the valid regulations, in particular the European Pharmacopeia and the Slovak Pharmaceutical Codex.
-Laboratory Techniques (compulsory optional subject) is aimed to provide students knowledge in the basic procedures used in chemical laboratories.
-Chemistry is a subject taught at the department with the aim to form the theoretical basis for study of relationship between the structure and properties of biologically active substances.
-The emphasis is paid to those field of chemistry that are in close connection with biophysics, biochemistry, physiology, pathology and other subjects that need knowledge in chemistry.
-Food Chemistry provides knowledge in the chemical structure and composition of food as well as chemical processes that occur during food processes and storage as these changes leak to the changes of chemical composition and quality of products.
-The subject explains principles of the changes on the basis of understanding the chemical and physical processes.
-Compulsory optional subject Chemistry in Calculations is prepared for students of pharmacy to the principal calculations that is necessary for their further routine pharmaceutical practice.
+Analytical Chemistry focuses on the identification and quantification of chemical substances by methods of microanalysis, classical and modern instrumental analysis.
+Pharmaceutical Chemistry provides the teaching of the design and synthesis of pharmaceuticals, the study of their chemical properties as well as the relationship between the chemical structure of pharmaceuticals and their effects on the human body.
+Drug Analysis serves students to obtain practical skills in using analytical methods that are used for pharmaceuticals and drugs assessment in accordance with the valid regulations, in particular the European Pharmacopeia and the Slovak Pharmaceutical Codex.
+The compulsory optional subject Laboratory Techniques aims to provide students with knowledge of the basic procedures used in chemical laboratories.
+Chemistry is the subject taught at the department with the aim to form the theoretical basis for study of relationships between the structure and properties of biologically significant substances.
+Emphasis is placed on those fields of chemistry that are in close connection with biophysics, biochemistry, physiology, pathology and other subjects that require knowledge in chemistry.
+Food Chemistry provides knowledge about the chemical structure and composition of food as well as the chemical processes that occur during the processing and storage of products.
+These processes result in changes in the chemical composition and quality of finished products.
+The subject explains the principles of these changes on the basis of understanding the chemical and physical processes.
+The compulsory optional subject Chemistry in Examples is intended for students of the Pharmacy study programme to familiarize them with the basic calculations that are necessary for routine pharmaceutical practice.
+The subject aims to stimulate students' exact thinking and correct logical approach to practical chemical calculations.

-Of the biochemical subjects, the teaching of Biochemistry is focused to the mechanisms of the enzyme action as well as to the chemical reactions in the frame of metabolism of saccharides, lipids, steroids, proteins and nucleic acids.
-Knowledge of the biochemistry principles is used to connect it with the knowledge in physiology.
-The aim is to show how biochemistry at he molecular level forms the basis for understanding biochemistry at its organ level.
-The study subject Clinical and Pathological Biochemistry offers students of study programme pharmacy knowledge how to explain pathological processes at the molecular level.
-The scope of their laboratory diagnostics uses case report teaching.
-Compulsory optional subjects Pathological Biochemistry, Xenobiochemistry and Clinical Biochemistry complete veterinary medicine student knowledge in pre-clinical and clinical subjects at their molecular level.
+In terms of biochemical disciplines, the teaching of the subject Biochemistry focuses on explaining the mechanisms of enzyme activity as well as chemical reactions within the frame of metabolism of saccharides, lipids, steroids, proteins, amino acids, and nucleic acids.
+In the second semester, the knowledge of basic biochemistry principles is combined with knowledge of physiology.
+The aim is to understand the functioning of the organism at the molecular level in the field of functional (organ) biochemistry.
+The subject Clinical and Pathological Biochemistry, offers students of the study programme Pharmacy knowledge how to understand pathological processes at the molecular level and possibilities of their laboratory diagnostics using educational case reports.
+The compulsory optional subjects Pathological Biochemistry, Xenobiochemistry and Clinical Biochemistry complement the knowledge from pre-clinical and clinical subjects for students of General Veterinary Medicine study programme at the molecular level.

-Of the biophysical subjects, the teaching of Biophysics provides knowledge that is necessary for the understanding of those physical laws, phenomenons, and processes that take place in organism at the molecular, cellular and organ levels.
-It also provides an important knowledge about those physical principles that serve as a basis for the experimental, diagnostic and therapeutical methods used in medicine, pharmacy, food hygiene and in the scientific and research work.
-Biophysics also represents the basis for the understanding of physical chemistry especially by the students of pharmacy.
-Compulsory optional seminar Biophysical Methods in Medicine for the study programme General Veterinary Medicine extends knowledge in physical principles of diagnostic and therapeutical methods and equipments that are used in routine medical practice.
+Regarding biophysical disciplines, the teaching of Biophysics provides knowledge that is necessary for understanding of physical laws, phenomenons, and processes that take place in the organism at the molecular, cellular, tissue, and organ levels.
+It also provides an important knowledge about the physical principles that serve as a basis for experimental, diagnostic, and therapeutic methods used in medicine, pharmacy, food hygiene, and in scientific research work.
+Biophysics also represents the basis for understanding of physical chemistry, especially for the students of Pharmacy.
+The compulsory optional seminar Biophysical Methods in Medicine, for the study programme General Veterinary Medicine, extends knowledge of the physical principles of diagnostic and therapeutic methods and instruments that are used in routine medical practice.

-Teaching and research staff cover education of students in the following compulsory (C) and compulsory optional (CO) subjects in Slovak (SK) and English (EN) language:
+The research and teaching staff cover education of students in the following compulsory (C) and compulsory optional (CO) subjects in Slovak (SK) and English (EN) language:

 • General and Inorganic Chemistry (C)